The full ad → revenue flowSave my seat

 The closed loop you couldn't run before

-Until April 29, an agent connected to Humblytics could already do most of the CRO loop:
+Before the CLI shipped, an agent connected to Humblytics could already do most of the CRO loop:

 • Read your funnel via the Analytics API